Overview

 Cluster headache is a rare and debilitating headache disorder, described as one of the most painful conditions known to man.
 The causes and underlying mechanisms of the disorder are not understood, limiting the development of effective treatments.

-In this project, Dr Anna Andreou is studying the role of inflammatory and immune reactions in an area of the brain called the hypothalamus, to delineate their role in cluster headache.
+In this project, Dr Anna Andreou studied the role of inflammatory and immune reactions in an area of the brain called the hypothalamus, to delineate their role in cluster headache, and to explore possible routes to treatment.

 About cluster headache